AdaptiveMind · Studio · Singh

 Perfect machines that never leave the workshop are not machines.
 They are hobbies.

-The cardinal sin of a careful engineer is infinite optimisation against a target that recedes faster than the work approaches it.
-Spacecraft theory: the system has to be flawless before it can fly, every joint inspected to six decimal places, the mission slips a year, then five years, then the program is cancelled.
+The cardinal sin of a careful engineer is endless polishing against a target that keeps moving away.
+Spacecraft theory: the system has to be flawless before it can fly, every joint inspected to six decimal places.
+The mission slips a year, then five, then the program is cancelled.
 The world never sees the machine.

 Singh's brief is the world's best production vehicle, not the world's best racing machine that might one day exist.
 Fast, repeatable, deployable on real roads.
 The boundary is hard-coded: the project ships at the functional high-water mark - the threshold where one more week of polish adds approximately zero value to a real customer.
 After that, every additional minute is a charity donation to the engineer's perfectionism.